 Can CPM review my potential case?

 Please Contact Us if you have a potential case that you would like us to review.
 Please provide a summary of the potential case, and one of our attorneys will be in touch.
-Please note that by reaching out to us, we are not agreeing to represent you.
+Please note that your reaching out to us does not mean that we are agreeing to represent you.
 We review hundreds of potential cases, and are not able to get involved in every one.